 The box 3 tax rate has increased from 32 per cent to 36 per cent as of January 1, 2024.
 In addition, the tax-free allowance in box 3 has not been indexed as of January 1, 2024.
 The tax-free allowance therefore remains 57,000 euros in 2024.

-The share in the assets of a homeowners' association or the assets in a escrow account of a notary qualifies, retroactively to January 1, 2023, as bank deposits for the purposes of the taxation of savings and investments (box 3).
+The share in the assets of a homeowners' association or the assets in an escrow account of a notary qualifies, retroactively to January 1, 2023, as bank deposits for the purposes of the taxation of savings and investments (box 3).
 This category better suits these assets, because they are usually held in a bank account..
 This would mean that the lower flat-rate return calculation for bank deposits will apply.

 Effective from 1 January 2023, mutual receivables and debts between fiscal partners, such as those arising from annual settlement clauses in prenuptial agreements, and between parents and underage children are retroactively exempted from taxation.
 This means that these receivables and debts no longer need to be included in the income tax return.
 For parents and minor children, this only applies in situations where the income of the minor child is attributed to the parents, as only then the receivable and debt can be offset within the same tax return.